 USB 3 Ports

 This is quite simple one as you just need them to make backups quickly and restore files quickly to your laptop.
-You can look at the laptop specifications for if you have some.
-While one is enough two is handy when swapping between usb storage devices.
-Next to the square USB port it will have an SS if it is USB 3 as well as inside the port being blue in colour generally.
+You can look at the laptop specifications for how many you have.
+Generally you will have one USB for your microphone, one for your webcam and another for headset so 3 is kind of critical.
+If you don’t have enough you can get a USB hub to plug in more.
+You want them all to be USB version 3 and you can visually see this next to the port with a little SS and if it is USB 3 the inside of the port being blue in colour generally.

 Sound Cancelling Microphone